WyattLeach1125/introToProgramming-T1-2025/README.md

 # Wyatt Leach
 I like to draw.
 I like to play video games.
-I like Hunter the Parenting.
+I like Hunter the Parenting